 - 1 in 4 of us will need a transfusion at some point in our lives

 To become a blood donor you must be in good health, between 18 and 65 years of age and weigh at least 50kgs (7st 12lbs).
 You can donate every 90 days.

-A drop of your blood will be analysed for haemoglobin (iron level) content.
+A drop of blood taken from your fingertip will be analysed for haemoglobin (iron level) content.
 After the medical screening process, you will be shown to a donation bed.
 A pressure cuff will be put around your upper arm and the area will be cleaned with an antiseptic.

 Testing donated blood